In-N-Out Burger Pomona Dragstrip: Drag Racing

+NHRA Winternationals

 In 1961, NHRA held its first ever Winternationals at the Pomona Raceway.
 It became NHRA's second national event.
 The first NHRA national event was the U.S. Nationals, which was nicknamed the "Big-Go".
 Thus, the Winternationals got nicknamed the "Big-Go West".
 It has remained at this location ever since.
 For many years, this event was sponsored by Chief Auto Parts and later its successor AutoZone, but later was sponsored by CSK Automotive, and now its current successor, O'Reilly Auto Parts.

-2008 saw Top fuel & funny car races be reduced to the present 1000 feet.
+2008 saw Top Fuel & Funny Car races be reduced to the present 1000 feet.

+From 2021 to present, the race has been held in late March or early April, after the Gainesville round.
+The 2021 race was later postponed to July-August in order to allow spectators.

+NHRA Finals

 The season closer, the NHRA Finals, was brought to the facility in 1984 from the now defunct Orange County International Raceway.
 When the event was first brought to Pomona, the event was sponsored by Winston (after NHRA's main title sponsor at the time, RJ Reynolds' "Winston" cigarette brand).
-From 2010-19, and again from 2021-22, the event was sponsored by the Automobile Club of Southern California, which is affiliated with AAA.
+From 2010 to 2019, and again from 2021 to 2022, the event was sponsored by the Automobile Club of Southern California, which is affiliated with AAA.
 The 2020 event was sponsored by Stellantis and Royal Dutch Shell when it was held at Las Vegas Motor Speedway because Clark County, Nevada allowed spectators when California still banned mass gatherings because of the global pandemic.
-Beginning in 2023, In-N-Out Burger will become naming rights sponsor for both the circuit and the NHRA Finals.
+Beginning in 2023, In-N-Out Burger became naming rights sponsor for both the circuit and the NHRA Finals.

+In 2025, only the lower level Sportsman classes were conducted.
+The two Top Alcohol classes were abandoned after the first round, and no professional categories were held.